reinierdevalk/abtab/README.md

 Native command-line package managers for Windows, such as [Chocolatey](https://chocolatey.org/) or [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/), cannot be run from a Unix-emulating CLI -- so on Windows, you are restricted to the built-in package manager of your Unix-emulating CLI.
 Git Bash and MSYS2, for example, provide access to `pacman`, and Cygwin uses its own [`setup`](https://www.cygwin.com/install.html) tool, a package manager that is run independently of the CLI.

 ## External software dependencies
 The current version of `abtab` requires Bash, GNU `getopt`, Python, and Java to be installed on your system.
 Before proceeding to [Installing `abtab`](#installing-abtab), complete [Appendix I: Installing external software dependencies](#appendix-i-installing-external-software-dependencies) to make sure that you have the mimimum required version of each of these installed.
-Once completed, return here.
+Once you have completed Appendix I, return here by following the link at the end of it.

 >:warning: **Note**
 Project-specific Python packages (such as `music21`) are not installed system-wide, but in a virtual environment; this is covered in [Installing `abtab`](#installing-abtab).